Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Experimental Apparatus

 \subsection{Datasets}

-It is important to evaluate graph summarization algorithms on real\hyp{}world datasets, as synthetic datasets do not capture the characteristics of real\hyp{}world graphs~\cite{DBLP:conf/cikm/BlumeRS20, DBLP:conf/sigmod/LuoFHBW13}.
-Thus, three real\hyp{}world datasets and two synthetic datasets were chosen for the experiments.
+\extended{It is important to evaluate graph summarization algorithms on real\hyp{}world datasets, as synthetic datasets do not capture the characteristics of real\hyp{}world graphs~\cite{DBLP:conf/cikm/BlumeRS20,DBLP:conf/sigmod/LuoFHBW13}.
+Thus, three real\hyp{}world datasets and two synthetic datasets were chosen for the experiments.} We experiment with smaller and larger \shortorextended{as well as real-world and synthetic }{}graphs.
+Table~\ref{tab:statistics-datasets} lists statistics of these datasets, where $r(l_V) = |\{l_V(v)\mid v\in V\}|$ is the number of different label sets (range) and $\mu(|l_V(v)|)$ is the average number of labels of a vertex $v \in V$. \extended{ Further details are provided in Appendix~\ref{sec:appendix:datasets-stats}. }